 Overall, the ATELIER City Event provided an excellent opportunity for mutual exchange and plenty of interesting sessions also covering additional topics such as scalability, the continuation of the Innovation Atelier after the project has ended as well as the link with city missions.

-Authors: Eva Winters, Jurgen Heijden, TNO
+Authors: Eva Winters, Jurgen van der Heijden, TNO

 Picture credits: ATELIER